deviprasad80/hello-world/FAQ.md

 -------------------------------------------------------------------------------------------------------------------------------
 ## Q:What is the significance of DEVICE_ROLE and difference between ToRRouter & LeafRouter role.
 Why is radvd configured and started only when Sonic DEVICE_ROLE is set to "ToRRouter"?

-## A: The radv is the IPv6 ND protocol part feature, used by routers to advertise their router-role information to the shared-link devices.
+**A**: The radv is the IPv6 ND protocol part feature, used by routers to advertise their router-role information to the shared-link devices.
 DEVICE_ROLE meaning the device(switch) roles in the DC network, ToRRouter meaning "Top of the Rack Router/Switcher", LeafRouter that is the middle device between ToRRouter and Spine; The ToRs often directly connect to the Servers(host), so ToRs need the function radvd to spread the router-link informations.
 But LeafRouter is not directly connected to the servers(hosts), so one must not enable this function.

 -------------------------------------------------------------------------------------------------------------------------------
 ## Q:How to configure ecmp in config_db.json?

-## A: ECMP routes are learned via BGP.
+**A**: ECMP routes are learned via BGP.
 There is currently no static support for this via config_db.

 ----------------------------------------------------------------------------------------------------------------------------------------
 ## Q:How to set the MTU size?